 What Causes Them?

-Spermatoceles happen when sperm pools in the epididymis.
+Spermatoceles often contain pools of dead sperm.
 Doctors aren’t sure what causes this.
 Often, spermatoceles develop for no specific reason at all.

 They’re actually quite common.
 About three out of 10 men will get them at some point in their lives.
 Men between ages 20 to 50 are most likely to get them.